Varun-Tandon14/Implementation-of-Cross-View-Tracking-for-Multi-Human-3D-Pose-Estimation-at-over-100-FPS/README.md

 1. Implement ReID to deal with the person re-entering the scene.
 2. Optimize the codebase to support higher execution speeds.
-3. Improve velocity estimation. (currently calculated by two-point (time) difference rather than multi-point linear regression)
+3. Improve velocity estimation:- Currently, calculated by two-point difference rather than multi-point linear regression.
-4. Improved triangulation.
-Currently, we use linear eigen ideally we should at least use non-iterative L2 methods.
+4. Refine triangulation methodology:- Currently, we use linear eigen ideally we should atleast use non-iterative L2 methods.
 Please help us [mrcal.](http://mrcal.secretsauce.net/triangulation.html)
-5. Improve visualization to include skeleton or [SMPL models](https://smpl.is.tue.mpg.de/).
+5. Enhance visualization to include skeleton or [SMPL models](https://smpl.is.tue.mpg.de/).
 6. Add quantitative results.

 ## Additional Note: